robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

   },
   "@type": "ScholarlyArticle",
   "title": "Formatting Open Science",
-  "subtitle": "writing academic manuscripts in pandoc markdown", "date": "2017-02-10"
+  "subtitle": "agile creation of multiple document types", "date": "2017-02-10"
 }
 ```

-This format allows processing of the information by standard conform data processing software and browsers:
+This format allows processing of the information by standard conform data processing software and browsers.

 ## Flexible metadata authoring

-We developed a method to allow authors the flexible specification of authors and their respective affiliations.
+We developed a method to allow writers the flexible specification of authors and their respective affiliations.
 Author names can be given as a string, via the key of a single-element object, or explicitly as a `name` attribute of an object.
 Affiliations can be specified directly as properties of the author object, or separately in the `institute` object.

-Additional information, e.g. email addresses or identifiers like ORCID[@haak_orcid_2012], can be added as additional values:
+Additional information, e.g. email addresses or identifiers like ORCID [@haak_orcid_2012], can be added as additional values:

 ```
 author: